Records of sightings for 2020 should be sent to the Hampshire County Recorder, Keith Betton.

 Records for inclusion in the annual Bird Report must be documented, preferably on official forms.
 To help record submission, there are various documents available on this site.

-- Guidelines for the submission of records in doc document or pdf format
+- Guidelines for the submission of records 2020 are here and can be downloaded in doc document or pdf format.

 - Unusual Records form